sciZer0/7/v/README.md

 Including, each **new** global b2p project will have the good opportunity to start up very powerfully.

-Since any global b2p project in a specific industry might use this biggest user-base, it might mighty increase the competition among the projects — especially among web-native projects — forcing the projects to provide the comsumers/users with only the best conditions.
+Since any global b2p project in a specific industry might use this biggest user-base, it might mighty increase the competition among the projects — especially among **web-native** projects — forcing the projects to provide the comsumers/users with only the best conditions.

-Moreover, such a situation will especially-effect the blockchain industry which is web-native and where additionally code and ideas are already open and free, and where often the long-before-achieved user-base is the only advantage of a blockchain.
+Moreover, such a situation will especially affect the blockchain industry which is web-native and where additionally code and ideas are already open and free, and where often the long-before-achieved user-base is the only advantage of a blockchain.

 The changes in the blockchain industry will be especially-huge.